kragen/peg-bootstrap/peg.md

 that handles operator precedence and parentheses, although not associativity:

-    (in an example arithmetic parser with precedence) expression <- term ('+'/'-') expression / term. term       <- atom ('*' / '×' / '/' / '÷') term / atom.
+    # in an example arithmetic parser with precedence:
+    expression <- term ('+'/'-') expression / term.
+    term       <- atom ('*' / '×' / '/' / '÷') term / atom.
     atom       <- number / '(' expression ')'.